frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/email/email-digest.md

 <!-- add-breadcrumbs -->
 # Email Digest

-Email Digests allow you to get regular updates about your sales, expenses and other critical numbers directly in your Inbox.
+**Email Digests allow you to get regular updates about your sales, expenses and other critical numbers directly in your Email Inbox.**

 Email Digests are a great way for top managers to keep track of the big numbers like “Sales Booked” or “Amount Collected” or “Invoices Raised” etc.